scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

 * Network File System (NFS)

-  Zenko can ingest data and metadata from NFS sources, using a simple Orbit configuration process or from the command line.
-Because NFS does not maintain an object-store namespace, Zenko extrapolates one using out-of-band updates.
+  XDM can ingest data and metadata from NFS sources, using a simple Orbit configuration process or from the command line.
+Because NFS does not maintain an object-store namespace, XDM extrapolates one using out-of-band updates.

 * Amazon Web Services (AWS)

-  Zenko can ingest data and metadata from AWS sources, using a simple Orbit configuration process or from the command line.
-Because AWS's object-store namespace is not accessible to customers, Zenko queries Amazon buckets and extrapolates its own namespace using out-of-band updates.
+  XDM can ingest data and metadata from AWS sources, using a simple Orbit configuration process or from the command line.
+Because AWS's object-store namespace is not accessible to customers, XDM queries Amazon buckets and extrapolates its own namespace using out-of-band updates.

 Other sources are under development.